tomaszbawor/airagotes/api/README.md

    - Business logic behavior
    - Architectural compliance using ArchUnit tests

+## Markdown Processing

+The application includes enhanced markdown processing capabilities for better embedding and retrieval:

+### Features

+1. **Improved Metadata Extraction**:
+   - Extracts titles from H1 headers or filenames
+   - Captures all headers for better context
+   - Identifies code blocks and other markdown elements
+   - Preserves file path and name information

+2. **Content Preprocessing**:
+   - Normalizes whitespace and line breaks
+   - Ensures proper formatting of headers
+   - Cleans and standardizes markdown content

+3. **Semantic Chunking**:
+   - Splits documents into manageable chunks
+   - Preserves context across chunks
+   - Optimizes for embedding and retrieval

+### Components

+- **MarkdownProcessor**: Core component that handles the enhanced processing of markdown files
+- **MarkdownFolderDocumentReader**: Reads markdown files from a folder using the enhanced processor
+- **MarkdownVectorStoreIngestionService**: Ingests processed markdown documents into the vector store

+### Usage

+The markdown processing is automatically used when ingesting documents through the `KnowledgebaseInitRunner` or when directly using the `MarkdownFolderDocumentReader` or `MarkdownVectorStoreIngestionService`.

 ## Testing

 The architecture is validated using ArchUnit tests in the `sh.tbawor.airagotes.architecture` package.
 These tests ensure that the codebase adheres to the Onion Architecture principles, including: